praslko/ethereumproject/BountyPortal/README.md

 Step 2.1: cd to BountyPortal Directory

+Step 2.1a: run command "npm install"

 Step 2.2: If you are on windows operating system then delete file truffle.js.
 If you are on unix operating system then delete file truffle-config.js
           Refer to for https://ethereum.stackexchange.com/questions/38117/truffle-configuration-file-name-is-it-truffle-js-or-truffle-config-js details

-Step 2.3: Ensure that either directory BountyPortal\\build\\contracts does not exist or if it exists is empty
+Step 2.3: Ensure that either directory BountyPortal\build\contracts does not exist or if it exists is empty

 Step 2.4: Run command "truffle compile"